SLV.Global Adhering to Cultural Norms Abroad

-Traditionally in Sri Lanka, India and occasionally in Bali, marriages will be arranged and sex before marriage is not accepted.
-In the cultural confines of our placements women are expected to dress more conservatively, and traditional dress in all of the cultures where we work shows minimal flesh.
-We expect volunteers, whether they are male or female, to abide by the cultural norms of the country and have their upper arms covered and wear long trousers (or skirts for female volunteers) while working on projects or when in the homestay community.
+Clothing: In the cultural confines of our placements women and men are expected to dress more conservatively, and traditional dress in all of the cultures where we work shows minimal flesh.
+We expect volunteers, whether they are male or female, to abide by the cultural norms of the country and have their upper arms covered and wear long trousers, or skirts, while working on projects and when in the homestay village community.

-We think it’s important to mention that the majority of men are very respectful towards women and do not condone touching a female whether she be a friend, colleague or a stranger.
+Harassment: We think it’s important to mention that the majority of men are very respectful and do not condone harassment.
 However, sexual harassment does occur and we want you to be as knowledgeable and prepared as possible before you depart for your placement.

-Sexual Harassment: Many women experience unwanted attention and sexual harassment from men when they are tourists or working in foreign countries.
-However, harassment from men is more prominent in countries where there is often inequality between the sexes, such as parts of Asia and Africa, including Sri Lanka, India and Bali.
+Women, and occasionally men, may experience unwanted attention and sexual harassment from men when they are tourists or working in foreign countries.
+However, harassment from men is more prominent in countries where there is often inequality between the sexes, which includes the countries where we work.

 Public Transport: The SLV.Global team travel to projects using the public bus system.
 These buses are often overcrowded and volunteers are required to travel in groups and to stand or sit with each other.
 At weekends volunteers are responsible for their own travel arrangements however SLV.Global strongly discourage volunteers from getting the government buses for long distance journeys and we recommend you opt for the private companies where everyone is given a seat.

-Watch for Miscommunication: Seemingly harmless gestures such as putting an arm around someone of the opposite sex can be interpreted differently across cultural divides.
+Potential for Miscommunication: Seemingly harmless gestures such as putting an arm around someone of the opposite sex can be interpreted differently across cultural divides.
 In many countries some men will assume that being friendly is flirting.
 Friends in Sri Lanka do not hug or kiss each other as greetings.
-Therefore, to not create any misunderstanding with local men, it is wise to limit innocent tactile gestures.
+Therefore, to not create any misunderstanding within the local community it is wise to avoid any tactile gestures.

-We want everyone to be as prepared as possible for their placement, so please take the time to do your own research.
+We want everyone to be as prepared as possible for their placement, so please take the time to do your own research and check our blog here for more safety advice.
 If you are at all concerned and would like to speak to a member of the SLV.Global team before you depart please do not hesitate to call or get in touch via email.
 Every member of the UK team has volunteered with SLV.Global and will be able to discuss their experiences with you personally.
 Please contact us in SLV.Global London Head Office: on +442070961718 or from the USA and Canada 1-800-532-4168 or email firstname.lastname@example.org.